4thel00z/cry.h/README.md

 int main(){

-  // If you set CRY_FD to another FILE * the output get's redirected there
+  // If you set CRY_TO var to another FILE * the output get's redirected there

   cry_t simple_cry = cry_new(CRY_SIMPLE, "CRY_SIMPLE");
   cry_t fatal_cry = cry_fatal_new(CRY_FATAL, "CRY_FATAL", true, EX_USAGE);